-- 1. Battery life is crucial property for many BAN devices specially for implant devices. - Efficient "sleep" and "wake-up" scheme should be implemented. - RFID tags operating by "Semi-passive mode" has very long battery life because of very low- power wait circuitry without oscillators. - 2.
-Shadowing caused by change of the posture (e.g. sitting, standing or lying) may damage communication seriously, and it can last for a long time. - Spontaneous probing of the channel from the receiving node while changing the antenna configuration might avoid it.
+- Battery life is a crucial property for many BAN devices, especially for implant devices. - → Efficient "sleep" and "wake-up" scheme should be implemented. - RFID tags operating in "semi-passive" mode have very long battery life because they use very low-power, oscillators-free "wait" circuits. - 2.
+Shadowing caused by changes of posture (e.g. sitting, standing or lying) may damage communication seriously, and can last for a long time. - Spontaneous probing of the channel from the receiving node while changing the antenna configuration might help to avoid this effect.